 Also, I’ll not force you into joining this program.

-I’ll offer you the need to know regarding this program, and at the end of it, you’ll stand a chance of making yourself a well-informed decision.
+I’ll offer you the need-to-know regarding this program, and at the end of it, you’ll stand a chance of making a well-informed decision.

 If you’re starting and you’re looking for ways of making money online, you should not fall into those programs that promise you millions of dollars within a short period.